Government of Nova Scotia: Premier

-The Executive Branch
+Executive Council

-The Executive branch is referred to as the government.
-The Executive Council, also called the Cabinet, makes the final decision for the Government of Nova Scotia.
+The Executive Council (also known as Cabinet) makes the final decisions of the Government.
 It is responsible for the operations and management of government as well as for making key policy decisions.
-The Executive Council is made up of Ministers, also called MLAs (Members in the Legislative Assembly).
+The Executive Council is made up of Ministers, who are conventionally also members of the House of Assembly (MLAs).
 They are chosen by the Premier and appointed by the Lieutenant Governor.